Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Hamiltonian Matrices

 where $\ket{X^{\prime\prime}} = \left( Q_1, Q_2, \ldots, Q_{3N}, P_1, P_2, \ldots, P_{3N} \right)$ is the vector of canonical normal mode coordinates, and $Q_n$ and $P_n$ are the canonical position and momentum normal-mode coordinates of the $n^\text{th}$ normal mode, respectively.

-This approach provides a systematic way to derive the normal-mode Hamiltonian via linear transformations of the system coordinates, starting from the linearized energy in Eq.~(\ref{eq:energy_matrix}).
-Specifically, the transformation sequence $(\mathbf{R}, \dot{\mathbf{R}}) \xrightarrow{\mathbb{T}} (\mathbf{R}, \mathbf{p}) \xrightarrow{\mathbb{S}^{-1}} (\mathbf{Q}, \mathbf{P})$ maps the system into canonical normal mode coordinates.
+This approach provides a systematic way to derive the normal-mode Hamiltonian matrix via linear transformations of the system coordinates, starting from the energy matrix in position displacement and velocity coordinates in Eq.~(\ref{eq:energy_matrix}).
+Specifically, the transformation sequence $(\mathbf{q}, \dot{\mathbf{R}}) \xrightarrow{\mathbb{T}} (\mathbf{q}, \mathbf{p}) \xrightarrow{\mathbb{S}^{-1}} (\mathbf{Q}, \mathbf{P})$ maps the system into canonical normal mode coordinates.
 In the next section, we derive the third-order anharmonic correction to the Hamiltonian and use these same transformations to express it in terms of the normal modes.